mesosphere/charts/stable/konvoysoaktests/README.md

 # konvoysoaktests

-The konvoysoaktest chart contains subcharts that will run tests on the konvoy-soak cluster.
+The konvoysoaktest chart contains a CronJob that will run tests on the konvoy-soak cluster.